What is Utopia?

 Relative Judgments.
 What is considered ideal may reflect a relative judgment.
 A situation may be considered ideal because it is perceived to be better than a current situation.
 Once a situation becomes a norm, it may no longer be considered ideal.
 This implies that conceptions of utopia may change over time.
 Thus, conceptions of utopia may reflect an improvement with the current situation.
 For example, a sunny day may be considered perfect weather after ten days of cloudy weather, but not after ten days of sunny weather.

 Practical ideas.
 Conceptions of utopia may not neccesarily be unrealistic.
 A view of utopia may provide insight concerning concrete solutions to problems, or ideal ways of living that are achievable.
 For example, in my utopian, science fiction novel, A Bright Purple Sky (Bell, 2019), there is information on empathy training.
-It may be feasible to include empathy training in some schools.
+It may be feasible to include empathy training in some schools and organizations.

 Skinner, B. F. (1976).
 Walden two. (reissued).
 New York: Macmillan.